moliver28/research-handbook/content/handbook/resellers/partner-enablement/partner-migration-services.md

 The [Migration Readiness Checklist](https://gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate/-/blob/master/customer/migration-readiness-checklist.md) explains how the migration are performed by GitLab Professional Services.
 You can put your own steps together using the Migration Rediness Checklist as an example.
 It includes technical asks for Access, Communication, User migration planning, Migration Preparation, Wave Planning, Post Migration Checks, Post Migration Considerations and Getting the most out of your investment.
 This document assumes you are using [Congregate](https://gitlab-org.gitlab.io/professional-services-automation/tools/migration/congregate/), an open source command line interface (CLI) migration tool from GitLab.
 Congregate is the preferred method used by GitLab Professional Services.

+Communicating clearly [What are a customer's obligations and responsibilities prior, during and after a migration?](https://gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate/-/blob/master/customer/famq.md#what-are-a-customers-obligations-and-responsibilities-prior-during-and-after-a-migration) and [What level of instance access and permission are needed for migrating?](https://gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate/-/blob/master/customer/famq.md#what-level-of-instance-access-and-permission-are-needed-for-migrating) with your customer will also insure a smooth migration.

 ## From other DevOps platforms to GitLab

 To migrate projects from systems other than GitLab, please review the list of [Supported import sources](https://docs.gitlab.com/ee/user/project/import/#supported-import-sources) and [Other Import Sources](https://docs.gitlab.com/ee/user/project/import/#other-import-sources) (anchor link on the same page).